 I went from being a high income earner in the top tax bracket saddled with deduction limitations, to no earned income.
 I also had substantial assets accumulated over many years in both regular IRA’s and SEP IRA’s.

 My financial situation was relatively rare, but the unique characteristics spelled opportunity.
 I could aggressively convert my IRA’s and SEP IRA’s into Roth IRA’s while paying little or no tax.
 It was a no-brainer!
 The puzzle pieces fit together perfectly.

-In other words, the decision to convert is normally quite complicated, as it involves a variety of tax issues.
+In other words, the decision to convert is normally quite complicated because it involves a variety of tax issues.
 (Use this free Roth IRA calculator to help walk you through the decision.)
 However, when your income falls through the floor and you have tax deferred IRA assets, then the decision is a no-brainer.

 My situation is not an isolated circumstance.
 It happens as a result of job loss, selling a business, temporary layoff, downsizing, and more.
 It can easily happen to you some day, so make sure you file away this strategy for future reference.
 It could be worth a fortune to you!

 And don’t just get hung up on the Roth IRA part of this story either – that is merely one illustrative example.

 You can bang your head against the wall trying to force success, or you can fit the jigsaw puzzle pieces of life to together so that you effortlessly flow toward your goals with a minimum of difficulty.